 Position design as a credibility issue, not a creative preference

-Leadership conversations tend to go further when design is framed around trust, ease of understanding, and reputation instead of visual polish.
-Boards care far more about protecting the organization and maintaining donor confidence than about color palettes.
+Leadership conversations go further when design is framed around trust, ease of understanding, and reputation instead of visual polish.
+Boards care far more about protecting the organization and maintaining donor confidence than they do about color palettes.

-Start here: Try reframing the conversation with language like, “This isn’t about making things look nicer.
-Donors need to feel confident investing in us.”
+Start here: Try reframing with language like, "This isn't about making things look nicer.
+Donors need to trust they're investing in a solid organization."

 Connect design decisions to fundraising outcomes

-Belief-building design supports a clearer story, which helps donors understand impact more quickly and feel more confident giving.
+Belief-building design supports a clearer story, which helps donors understand impact faster and feel more confident giving.
 This chain of logic aligns closely with how leadership already thinks about growth and sustainability.

-Start here: Walk through how a confusing page or deck could slow down donor understanding or weaken a fundraising conversation.
+Start here: Walk through how a confusing page or deck slows down donor understanding or weakens a fundraising conversation.

 Explain the hidden costs of underinvesting

-Start here: Name where time is already being spent fixing or explaining materials that could be done right, with strong deisgn from the start.
+Start here: Point out where time is already being spent fixing or explaining materials that could be done right from the start with solid design.

 Use tangible examples instead of theory

-Abstract arguments rarely change minds, but concrete examples often do.
-Showing leadership exactly what a donor sees, and where confusion might arise, makes the issue real.
+Abstract arguments rarely change minds.
+But concrete examples do.
+Show leadership exactly what a donor sees, and where confusion might creep in.
+Make the issue real instead of theoretical.

-Start here: Bring one current piece of collateral and calmly walk through it from an outsider’s perspective.
+Start here: Bring one current piece and walk through it from an outsider's perspective.

 A Paragraph You Can Share Directly With Leadership

-If you need a simple way to advocate without creating a full presentation, this language is designed to be copied and shared as-is:
+If you need a simple way to advocate without creating a full presentation, here's some language designed to be copied and shared as-is:

-“If we want donors to see us as stable, trustworthy, and ready for larger or continued investment, our materials need to reflect that.
-Inconsistent design isn’t just a visual issue.
-It’s a credibility issue, and credibility directly affects giving.”
+"If we want donors to see us as stable, trustworthy, and ready for larger or continued investment, our materials need to reflect that.
+Inconsistent design weakens our credibility and directly affects giving."